-Rug Size Calculator and Complete Guide
+Rug Size Calculator and Room-by-Room Rug Sizing Guide

 Top-down view of a living room showing an area rug with measurement lines indicating 5 × 8 ft and 9 × 12 ft sizing options, with sofa front legs placed on the rug and a visible floor border around the edges — illustrating how to choose the right rug size for a living room.